alexrockhill/V1Model/README.md

 (1)  Compile the libraries and main programs*

-  source ./s/compile_lib
-  source ./s/compile_main
+  source ./s/compile

  *Note, the compile_... and mlm_... scripts in ./s/ contain references to paths for OpenGL and X11 libraries and headers.
   Please edit these files and change the paths if needed.

-(2)  Test the code by running the model, see ./demo/README

-(3)  For help, contact:  aprockhill206@gmail.com
+(2)  For help, contact:  aprockhill206@gmail.com

 *Adapted from wm by Wyeth Bair*